Mineral Rights and Taxes: What You Need to Know

 Garrett Phelan

-CEO of US Mineral Exchange with over 26 years of experience in the oil and gas industry and nearly two decades spent helping clients navigate the complexities of the mineral rights industry.
+CEO of US Mineral Exchange with over 27 years of experience in the oil and gas industry.
+For nearly two decades, he has helped individuals, families, trusts, and non-profits navigate the complexities of mineral and royalty rights to achieve the highest sale prices.

 Content